marmelab/react-admin/docs/Admin.md

 ## `authenticationError`

-When anonymous users access a page requiring them to be authenticated and are not redirected to the login page, they will be redirected to the `/authentication-error` page.
+When using [Access Control](./Permissions.md#access-control), if the `authProvider.canAccess()` method throws an error, react-admin redirects the user to the `/authentication-error` page.

 ![Default authenticationError component](./img/authenticationError.png)

-You can customize this page content by providing your own component to the `authenticationError` prop:
+You can customize this page by providing your own component as the `authenticationError` prop:

 ```tsx
 import * as React from 'react';